MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/Mplify W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 ### 4.4.3.
 Product Specification and Product Offering Schemas

-The chapters above introduced the Product Specification as the Product Catalog Element type which defines the attributes of the Product.
-Those attributes are organized as [[JSON Schema](#8-references)] which is called the `Source Schema`.
+The chapters above introduced the Product Specification as the Product Catalog Element type that defines the attributes of the Product.
+Those attributes are organized as [[JSON Schema](#8-references)] that is called the `Source Schema`.

-Product Offering is introduced as the second key Product Catalog Element type which exposes the Product Specification to the market and may constrain the Product Specification attributes defined in the `Source Schema` which produces another more restrictive JSON Schema specific to the Product Offering called the `Intermediate Schema`.
+Product Offering is introduced as the second key Product Catalog Element type which exposes the Product Specification to the market and may constrain the Product Specification attributes defined in the `Source Schema` that produces another more restrictive JSON Schema specific to the Product Offering called the `Intermediate Schema`.
 This Intermediate Schema is the JSON Subschema of the `Source Schema`.